 Living with a roommate and splitting expenses can be a money saver.
 However, people’s attitudes toward spending and responsibility often vary, and this can create tension if one person comes up short when the bills are due.
 Having a clearly laid out financial plan for a rented house, including how to divide up bills, can help prevent arguments when it comes time to divvy up the money.

 Decide whose names the different bills will be in.
-For example, you can choose to have the cable account in your name, the electric bill in one roommate’s name, the gas bill in another roommate's name, and the DSL account in another roommate's name.
+For example, you can choose to have the cable account in your name, the electric bill in one roommate’s name, the gas bill in another roommate's name and the internet account in another roommate's name.
 This can help spread the responsibility because the person whose name is on the account will be ultimately responsible for the charges.

 Determine the proportion that each roommate will pay every month.
 A common way to divide up bills is to have each roommate pay an equal amount.
 For example, if there are four people living in your house, then each person would pay 25 percent of every bill.